MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Azure-Databricks.md

 the database is transformed the data is put into a database service for use by the consuming applications.
 Options include Azure SQL Warehouse, Cosmos DB, Azure SQL Server etc.

-<p> Demo: Open up Data Bricks workspace.
+<p> <b>Demo</b>: Open up Data Bricks workspace.
 Go and create a cluster that is going to be used by the
 notebook.
 Go into the workspace and import a couple of notebooks.
 Workspace, import, browse...
 Bring in the audience notebook and add in the clean-audiance notebook (replace the placeholders).
 Attach the notebook to the cluster.
 First thing is that we are going to mount a file system in